TL;DR – How to Sleep in a Recliner

 • Turn out all the lights before you sit in the recliner, except for one lamp you can reach from the chair itself.

 • If you’re sleeping in a manual recliner, add a few extra pillows for your neck and behind your knees.
 You may not need them, but manual recliners typically only offer three recline positions.
-If you need to do any tweaking beyond that to get comfortable, you’ll have to do it via strategically placed pillows.
+If you need to tweak your position beyond that to get comfortable, you’ll have to do it via strategically placed pillows.

-• If you’re sleeping in a power recliner, have a seat and play with the controls and adjust the recline angle to taste.
+• If you’re sleeping in a power recliner, take a seat, play with the controls, and adjust the recline angle to your taste.

 • Grab your pillow and blanket (mentioned above), turn out the light, and get comfy!